Legislation of meat, wild and poultry products

 Yersiniaentero-colitica (some species are pathogenic)Rod, sometimes round, sometimes mobileFa32-340-447,0-8,04.6-9.0 at 25° C>0.96Infection: diarrhoea, a disease similar to appendicitis and is rarely fatal.

-Virus, ricket, prionOriginFood productMIDDisease MeasurementsComments
+Virus, ricket, prionOriginFood MIDDiseasePreventive MeasurementsComments

-Viral-gastro-enteritis (stomach flu with diarrhoea, stomach ache and vomiting) viruses (adenovirus, astrovirus, calicivirus, coronavirus, Norwalk virus, rotavirus)HumanAll food products direct or through aerosols or vomiting by Human contaminated or faecal polluted water → especially .A few virus particlesGastro-enteritis.
-Incubation time is 12-50 hours; infants and small children are extra sensitive to viruses. hygiene.
+Viral-gastro-enteritis (stomach flu with diarrhoea, stomach ache and vomiting) viruses (adenovirus, astrovirus, calicivirus, coronavirus, Norwalk virus, rotavirus)HumanAll food products direct or through aerosols or vomiting by Human contaminated or faecal polluted → especially .A few virus particlesGastro-enteritis.
+Incubation time is 12-50 hours; infants and small children are extra sensitive to viruses..
 Contaminated persons should prevent the handling of raw .
 Heating: several minutes at 85-90 ° C. Sensitive target groups should prevent consumption of shellfish.Norwalk virus is the most common among older children and adults.
 Rotavirus could be fatal for infants and young children.
 30% of gastroenteritis is caused by viruses (not necessarily through food!).

-PrionsSheep, elderly cows and humans.Organs containing central nervous system tissues (brains as an ).Degenerative diseases of the nervous system.Scrapie (at sheep), BSE (bovine) and Creutzfeldt Jacob (Humans) are caused by prions.
+PrionsSheep, elderly cows and humans.Organs containing central nervous system tissues (brains as an example).Degenerative diseases of the nervous system.Scrapie (at sheep), BSE (bovine) and Creutzfeldt Jacob (Humans) are caused by prions.
 Further relatively unknown.
 Transmission from animal to human (zoonoses) and the transmission from bovine to human is very probable.

 Chemistry hazards meat